+Heart Institute Diagnostic Lab

+CAP#: 7518730

+CLIA#: 36D2003208

-Heart Institute Diagnostic Lab CAP#: 7518730 CLIA#: 36D2003208 Phone: (513) 803-1751 Fax: (513) 803-1748 Email: HeartDx@cchmc.org
+Phone: (513) 803-1751 Fax: (513) 803-1748

+Email: HeartDx@cchmc.org

 Shipping Instructions

 Please enclose a test requisition form with sample.
 All information must be complete before sample can be processed.
 Samples may be shipped at room temperature by overnight Federal Express to arrive Monday through Friday.

 Ship To:

-Cincinnati Children's Hospital Medical Center Attn: Heart Institute Diagnostic Lab 240 Albert Sabin Way, Room S4.381 Cincinnati.
-OH 45229-3039

-TGFBR1 - Loeys-Dietz syndrome Testing

-Loeys-Dietz syndrome (LDS) is a recently described genetic syndrome, caused by mutations in the TGFBR2 and TGFBR1 genes.
+Cincinnati Children's Hospital Medical Center Attn: Heart Institute Diagnostic Lab 240 Albert Sabin Way, Room S4.381 Cincinnati, OH 45229-3039 TGFBR2 - Loeys-Dietz syndrome Testing Loeys-Dietz Syndrome (LDS) is a recently described genetic syndrome, caused by mutations in the TGFBR2 and TGFBR1 genes.
 LDS is characterized by vascular findings and skeletal manifestations.
-The TGFBR1 gene codes for a member of the serine/threonine protein kinase family and the TGF-beta receptor subfamily.
-Mutations in the TGFBR1 gene can affect multiple organ systems1.
-Clinical findings frequently include skeletal, vascular, craniofacial and cutaneous abnormalities.
-The TGFBR1 gene contains 9 exons and is located at chromosome 9q33-34.

-Up to 25% of individuals with a clinical diagnosis of LDS have TGFBR1 mutations2.
-Approximately 75% of individuals with a known or suspected diagnosis of LDS who did not have mutations in TGFBR1 had mutations in TGFBR2.
-TGFBR1 and TGFBR2 mutations are inherited in an autosomal dominant manner with a variable clinical expression.
+The TGFBR2 gene codes for a member of the serine/threonine protein kinase family and the TGF-beta receptor subfamily.
+The encoded protein is a transmembrane protein that has a protein kinase domain, forms a heterodimeric complex with type 1 TGF-beta receptor protein, and binds TGF-beta.
+Mutations in the TGFBR2 gene can affect multiple organ systems.
+Clinical findings frequently include skeletal, vascular, craniofacial and cutaneous abnormalities (1).
+The TGFBR2 gene contains 7 exons and is located at chromosome 3p22.
+Up to 75% of individuals with a clinical diagnosis of LDS have TGFBR2 mutations (2).
+Approximately 25% of individuals with a known or suspected diagnosis of LDS who did not have mutations in TGFBR2 had mutations in TGFBR1.
+TGFBR2 and TGFBR1 mutations are inherited in an autosomal dominant manner with a variable clinical expression.
 Approximately 75% of individuals with LDS have an affected parent, and 25% have a de novo mutation.
-TGFBR1 and TGFBR2 are the only two genes known to cause LDS.

-Mutations in TGFBR1 have also been identified in patients with a clinical diagnosis of Ehlers-Danlos syndrome (vascular type), Marfan syndrome and familial thoracic aortic aneurysm.
+TGFBR2 and TGFBR1 are the only two genes known to cause LDS.
+Mutations in TGFBR2 have also been identified in patients with a clinical diagnosis of Ehlers-Danlos syndrome (vascular type), Marfan syndrome and familial thoracic aortic aneurysm.
 There is significant phenotypic overlap among these conditions and it is possible that upon further clinical evaluation, these patients actually meet diagnostic criteria for LDS.

-Indication

-TGFBR1 testing is utilized to confirm a diagnosis of LDS in patients with clinically evident disease.
+Indication TGFBR2 testing is utilized to confirm a diagnosis of LDS in patients with clinically evident disease.
 Genetic testing also allows for early identification and diagnosis of individuals at greatest risk prior to the expression of typical clinical manifestations and can be used for prenatal diagnosis.
 If a mutation is identified in an asymptomatic individual, regular and routine outpatient follow up is indicated.
 If clinically unaffected members of a family with an identified mutation for LDS are found not to carry that mutation, they can be definitely diagnosed as unaffected and reassured that neither they nor their children will be at higher risk compared to the general population to develop symptoms related to LDS.
 A negative test result in an individual with a known familial mutation also eliminates the need for routine follow up.
 Methodology: